LynxN1/simple-django-web-app/README.md

 # simple-django-web-app

-Functionality will be expanded over time
+Features and new applications may be added over time